Published summary

 Carryover from prior days

-Yesterday's prompt asked "What obstacle tested your patience today?".
-Many people would likely carry the same story forward, but this prompt changes the frame: instead of simply revisiting the prior angle, it invites describing what felt heavy, repetitive, or harder than it looked from the outside.
+Yesterday's Question asked "What obstacle tested your patience today?".
+Many people would likely carry the same story forward, but this Question changes the frame: instead of simply revisiting the prior angle, it invites describing what felt heavy, repetitive, or harder than it looked from the outside.

 Nearby summaries